 Projective tests are psychological assessment tools to gain insights into your thoughts, feelings, and personality traits.
 A projective personality test presents ambiguous and vague stimuli, such as images, pictures, or incomplete sentences, and you are asked to provide a description or a story about what you think is going on or what the next part of the sentence might be.
-Given that the stimuli are undefined and have no specific correct answer, you must project your inner thoughts or feelings into your answer.
+Given that the stimuli are undefined and have no specific correct answer, a projective assessment involves probing your inner thoughts or feelings into your answer.
 We offer projective testing as a core service.

 We analyze your answers regarding what other people in a large test group said and whether the answer correlated with a reported strength, challenge, or diagnosis.
 Ultimately, we can make some inferences about your underlying psychological characteristics and less-than-conscious aspects of your personality.